When You Realize Your Relationship Is Over

 Concern from Loved Ones

-How to Approach the Decision When you realize your relationship is over
+How to Approach the Decision: When you realize your relationship is over

-One of the most difficult decisions is letting go of a relationship.
 As such, it should involve a period of introspection, consultation with others, and careful weighing of perspectives when you realize your relationship is over.

 Self-Reflection